near-ndc/voting-v1/voting_body/README.md

 When proposal is created, but the creator doesn't deposit `active_queue_bond` immediately, then the status of a proposal is `PreVote`.
 A proposal that doesn't advance to the active queue by the `pre_vote_duration` is eligible for slashing.
 In such case, any account can call `slash_prevote_proposal(id)` method: the proposal will be removed, `SLASH_REWARD` will be transferred (as in incentive) to the caller and the remainder bond will be sent to the community fund.

-Proposal, that is moved to the active queue has status `InProgress` and keeps that status until the voting period is over (`proposal.start_time + voting_duration`).
+Proposal, that is moved to the active queue has status `InProgress` and keeps that status until the voting period is over (`proposal.start_time + vote_duration`).
 During that time all Members can vote for the proposal.

 Once the voting period is over, a proposal will have `Approved`, `Rejected` or `Spam` status, based on the voting result.
 During this time, anyone can call `execute(id)`.
 Note these statuses are only visible when we query a proposal and: a) voting is over b) and was not executed.
 Executing a proposal will set the `proposal.executed_at` property to the current time in milliseconds and will have the following effects: